BradNichol/Brain/angular/overview.md

 The most common one you'll see in every component is ngOnInit(), which immediate calls after launching a component.
 Any initialization logic should go inside the brackets.

+## Services
+Components are designed to present data and shouldn't be used to fetch or persist data directly, that's the job of a service.
+If you're calling out to access data from an external API, this code should be inside a service.